-You are not required to defer a portion of your Compensation into the Plan.
-If you elect 0% or you simply fail to follow the procedures established by your Employer for making a Deferral election, you will not be enrolled in the Plan as a deferring Participant (i.e., 0% of your Compensation will be deferred into the Plan).
+Example: You are eligible to contribute a portion of your Compensation as a Deferral and enroll in the Plan by electing 0%.
+Because you made a specific election regarding your Deferrals, you will not be automatically enrolled in the Plan and none of your Compensation will be contributed to the Plan.